Free investment calculators — no signup required

 What Is an Options Chain?

 An options chain (also called an options matrix or options table) displays all available option contracts for a specific underlying asset — arranged by expiration date and strike price.
-It's your primary interface for selecting and analyzing options before trading.
+So what is an options chain in practical terms?
+It's your primary interface for selecting and analyzing options before trading, showing every strike you could buy or sell alongside its price and risk metrics.

 Options Chain Structure: Column by Column